daria-kotova/master_project/research/research-progress.md

 2. Drawing with your body using Kinect.
 Unity + Kinect Azure + Avatar + trail.

-Trail attachd to a hand
+Trail attached to a hand

 <img src="/research/photos/2025-02-24/kinect-1.PNG" width="500" />

-Trail attachd to two hands, useful for simmetrical drawings
+Trail attached to two hands, useful for simmetrical drawings

 <img src="/research/photos/2025-02-24/kinect-2.PNG" width="500" />

-Trail attachd to hands and feet
+Trail attached to hands and feet

 <img src="/research/photos/2025-02-24/kinect-3.PNG" width="500" />

 It's fun, but useless for meaningful drawing.
 No wonder that most of the time Kinect is used for large-scale experiences, where it's not about the precision but more about getting general body movements to overlay them with some effects.